Oakland Dui Lawyer You Can Trust

 Administrative Suspension: This is the immediate suspension of your driver's license.
 In the State of California, you have 10 days to challenge this administrative suspension by requesting a formal DMV hearing.
 If your BAC is greater than 0.08% your license will be automatically suspended.

 BrAC: Breath Alcohol Content: This is the amount of alcohol that is present in your breath.
 Police officers often use a portable device known as a Breathalyzer to determine the BrAC of a suspect.
-However, breathalyzers are often wrong if calibrated incorrectly.
+However, breathalyzers can often wrong if calibrated incorrectly.

 Breathalyzer: This is a portable device that police officials use to determine if a driver's breath alcohol content is above the legal limit.
 DUI suspects are required by law to submit to a chemical test if an officer suspects them of drunk driving.
 Suspects are asked to blow into the machine, which then measures the alcohol content of their breath.